Why study with us as a postgraduate?

 Our online platform provides 24/7 support to help you with self-development, career planning and research, and as a postgraduate student, you will have access to a careers account where you can book appointments and events, and search for graduate employment opportunities with organisations recruiting directly from Cardiff University.

-Our Doctoral Academy is the hub of interdisciplinary postgraduate researcher activities at Cardiff University.
-It is a central source for researchers to access personal, professional and research skills development workshops, as well as a range of interdisciplinary community events and funding opportunities, all within a dedicated space.
+Our Doctoral Academy is the hub of interdisciplinary postgraduate research activities at Cardiff University.
+It is a central source for postgraduate research students to access personal, professional and research-related learning events, as well as a range of interdisciplinary community events and funding opportunities, all within a dedicated space.

 - 3rd best Students' Union in the UK (Whatuni Student Choice Awards 2020).